ircv3/ircv3-specifications/extensions/sts.md

     Server: CAP * LS :draft/sts=duration=0

 If the client has an STS policy stored for the server it clears the policy.
-Future connections should use whatever settings (port, secure/non-secure) the client used before it received the STS policy.
+Future attempts to connect non-securely will be allowed

-### Rescheduling on disconnect
+### Rescheduling expiry on disconnect

 A client securely connects to a server, which advertises an STS policy.